Agriculture in KwaZulu-Natal is extremely diverse and is reflected in the patterns of its topography.

 Forestry: SA Pine, saligna, black wattle, eucalyptus, poplar.

 There remains, however, tremendous still un-tapped potential for agricultural expansion in KwaZulu-Natal.
-It has been conservatively estimated that if the province's agricultural natural resources were optimally managed, the present production yield could be increased dramatically, so unlocking the full agricultural production potential of KwaZulu-Natal.
+It has been conservatively estimated that if the province's agricultural natural resources were optimally managed, the present production yield could be increased dramatically, thereby unlocking the full agricultural production potential of KwaZulu-Natal.
+There is also potential to boost agriculture processing activity in the province given the significant presence of manufacturing activity in the province.

 The following have been identified as areas of high potential agri-business in KwaZulu-Natal: